junxit/us-congress-bills-111/metadata.md

 - 2010-07-27 — Placed on the Union Calendar, Calendar No. 327.
 - 2010-07-27 — Reported by the Committee on Foreign Affairs.
 H. Rept.
 111-568, Part I.
 - 2010-07-27 — Reported by the Committee on Foreign Affairs.
 H. Rept.
 111-568, Part I.
+- 2010-07-28 — Received in the Senate.
+- 2010-08-05 — Read twice and referred to the Committee on Foreign Relations.